Faculty Course Reserve Requests

 • Due to high volume, reserve items required for the start of the semester should be submitted at least 2 weeks prior to the first day of class.

-• During the semester, allow 3 working days for reserve processing.
+• During the semester, allow at least 3 working days for reserve processing.

-• Requests will be processed in the order that they are received according to stated priority.
+• Requests will be processed according to the date they are needed and in the order that they are received.

 Procedures